kicaj29/Kubernetes/README.md

 # Services
 Services offers **fixed** IP address, DNS name and load balancing.
 It is needed because new pods get different IP addresses every time.
+Service can give access to pods for external and internal access.
+**Every container in every pod can resolve service name!**

 **Pods are assigned to a service via labels.**